-- 1) Complete the Appeal Questionnaire (PR-305B) and submit it to DOR along with a copy of: - " Summary of BOR Proceedings Form (PA-800) - " Property Owner Objection Form (PA-115A or B) - " If the BOR Determination Notice was sent certified mail, a copy of the certified mail return receipt - 2) Contact the DOR Equalization Supervisor with questions; see page 40 for additional information c.
+- 1) Complete the Appeal Questionnaire (PR-305B) and submit it to DOR along with a copy of: - " Summary of BOR Proceedings Form (PA-800) - " Property Owner Objection Form (PA-115A or B) - " If the BOR determination notice was sent certified mail, a copy of the certified mail return receipt - 2) Contact the DOR Equalization Supervisor with questions, see page 38 for additional information c.
 Appealing a sec.
 70.85, Wis.
 Stats. decision to a higher court

-If the property owner finds DOR's decision unacceptable, the property owner can appeal to the circuit court.
+If the property owner finds DOR's decision unacceptable, he or she can appeal to the circuit court.
 The court will review the DOR decision to determine if DOR made the proper decision.